snowflakedb/SnowAlert/docs/getting_started.rst

 3. Set up AWS Lambda to run SnowAlert
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Please note that these instructions require some familiarity with configuring and using some AWS resources, including:
+    * S3 Buckets
+    * IAM Roles and Policies
+    * Lambda functions
+    * KMS

 SnowAlert used five lambda functions for basic functionality.
 These lambda functions require the python snowflake-connector module, which can be installed using Pip.
 Two scripts are provided in /scripts to help with both building and deploying lambda functions; instructions for using those scripts can be found in the lambda_build_instructions.txt file.
+Building a function will produce a .zip file, which then must be deployed to an existing lambda function in your AWS account.
+Using a tool like Terraform (https://www.terraform.io) can help you to manage the AWS resources required for SnowAlert; a sample terraform configuration file is provided to help you get started.

 * Query Wrapper
     * This lambda function should run the query_wrapper.py code.
 This lambda is responsible for dispatching queries to the Query Runner.